II: Reading Data & IPEDS

 • 03-data-analysis

-• I think this is especially helpful if you’re keeping scripts in the top level of the project directory to keep things organized
+• This can be especially helpful if you’re keeping scripts in the top level of the project directory to keep things organized

 • Generally, a good programming tip is to avoid spaces at all costs, use dashes or underscores instead